dmcpatrimonio/operative-history/paper.md

 planning process.

-The Italian universe of typological studies is probably best known through Aldo Rossi's idiosyncratic definition of the concept, in *The Architecture of the City,* as the study of 'constants' underlying urban and architectural 'facts' and discernible in them [@rossi:2006architettura, 33].
+The Italian universe of typological studies is probably best known from Aldo Rossi's idiosyncratic definition of the concept, in *The Architecture of the City,* as the study of 'constants' underlying urban and architectural 'facts' and discernible in them [@rossi:2006architettura, 33].
 Saverio Muratori's contribution, on the